qubic/core/doc/contributing.md

 8. Push your branch to the remote origin (your fork on Github).
 9. From your fork on GitHub, open a pull request (PR) in your new branch targeting the `develop` branch of the original repo.
 In the PR, describe the problem and how your changes solve it.
    After requesting / getting a review, do not rebase and force-push your changes.
+   Instead, merge changes of other branches if your branch needs to be updated.
 10. If the PR reviewer requests further changes, push them to your branch.
 The PR will be updated automatically.
 11. When your PR is approved and merged, you can pull the changes from upstream to your local repo and delete your extra branch.